-Year Credit 1 Grades 9-12
+Grades 9-12 Year Credit 1

 Do other cultures, philosophies, time periods and their artworks fascinate you?
 Sign up for APAH!
 Analyze how the artworks of diverse cultures helped shape the world.
 Discuss how media and style reflect the given civilization and time period.
 Learn and use the specialized vocabulary of the art world to write descriptions and analyses of art.
 A variety of artworks will be studied such as architecture, manuscripts, paintings, drawings, prints and sculpture.
 We will utilize a variety of learning activities in class such as readings, visual presentations, VR activities, videos, discussions and field trips.
 Active participation in these activities are required for the class.
-(Offered odd years only)
+Return to course offering page: 9, 10, 11, 12